 So, instead of using the more expensive caramel malts typically used in Bitter, they used their roasted barley to achieve the color and flavor they were looking for.
 It all resulted in a reddish hued beer with a pleasant toasted malt flavor and a quenchingly dry finish.

 What can you expect with a good Irish Red Ale?

 It’s got to be a quaffable pint!
-Though it’s a beer with moderate body, it’s smooth and drinkable with notes of toast, bread crust, and perhaps a light caramel flavor.
-I’ve always loved the slight raisin and toffee character in Conway’s.
+Though it’s a beer with moderate body, it’s smooth and drinkable with notes of toast, bread crust, and sometimes even a light caramel flavor.
+I’ve always loved the raisin and toffee character in Conway’s.
 It’s a decidedly American take on a traditional Irish staple, but we take inspiration from our Irish brethren’s simple brewing practices to achieve a nuanced and complex flavor with only two types of malt.
 It’s simply delicious.

 Conway’s Irish Ale is available now wherever GLBC beer is sold.
 Use our Beer Finder to find some near you!